bzurkowski/docker-workshops/managing-containers.md

 Until now, we have been able to execute commands in a container by providing them as an argument to the `docker run` command or by launching an interactive session.

-How to execute the command when the container has already been started?
+How to execute the command if the container has already been started?

 To run a command in a running container, we can use the `docker exec` command.
 It has the following syntax: